DevSecOpsSamples/gke-network-endpoint-group/README.md

 - Differences among Ingress, LoadBalacer, and NodePort on GKE.
 - Manifests for Deployment, Service, Ingress, BackendConfig, and HorizontalPodAutoscaler.
-- HTTP(S) load balancer and Zonal network endpoint group.
+- How to use the container-native load balancing with a manifest.

 ## Table of Contents